 World Audience Publshers of New York, New York published "Farrell's Irish Papers," (2010), a collection of stories, essays, criticisms and a play, and "Bowery Ripper on the Loose," (2011), a novella featuring Jack the Ripper and The Irish Clowns.

 Professor Farrell's stories, essays, articles, reviews, plays and screenplays have appeared in over three dozen publications.
 Three of his essays include "Mickey Machine Is Back!"
 (Crime), "Galloping Gallager Deserves the Gallows!
 (Talking Pictures), ""Patrick and Michael Slug It Out!"
 (Boxing News 24); and four of his stories are "Knucklebones," (Irish American Post), "The Crimson Druid of Wisconsin," (Audience), "Olumhor," (The Path), and "The Ripper on the Bowery," (Candlelight Sories).
-Other credits include Frontier Tales, Society of American Baseball Research, Scary Monsters, Lost Treasure, U.K. News, Downtown, New England News, Liverpool Beat, the Irish American Cultural Institue , Celtic Cafe, Horrorpedia, Crypt, Toronto Film Scene, and 28 Days Later Analyist.
+Other credits include Frontier Tales, Society of American Baseball Research, Scary Monsters, Lost Treasure, U.K. News, Downtown, New England News, Liverpool Beat, the Irish American Cultural Institue , Celtic Cafe, Horrorpedia, Crypt, Toronto Film Scene, 28 Days Later Analyist and Archival Outlook.

 In December of 2016 The Path Literay Magazine published Farrell's two stories ("Old Fezziwig is Alive Again!" and "Bat and Pud") and one essay ("The Devil and Stephen Vincent Benet").